conda-forge/conda-forge.github.io/blog/2024-10-15-python-noarch-variants.md

 reference implementation is to look at the library's source code to see if `extensions` are optional.

-To support platforms like PyPy, Some packages build wheels with compiled extensions for the platforms that are known to be more performant with the compiled extension, but also provide a universal pure Python wheel for the other platforms.
+To support platforms like PyPy, some packages build wheels with compiled extensions for the platforms that are known to be more performant with the compiled extension, but also provide a universal pure Python wheel for the other platforms.